The First World War was imperialistic war. Discuss.

 Imperialism brought European powers into direct competition over global territories.

-The desire for raw materials, new markets, cheap labor, and strategic control laid the foundation for mistrust and conflict.
+The desire for raw materials, new markets, cheap labor, and strategic control laid foundation for mistrust and conflict.

 Related topics;